WordPress/gutenberg/docs/how-to-guides/data-basics/README.md

 # Create your First App with Gutenberg Data

 This tutorial aims to get you comfortable with the Gutenberg data layer.
-It guides you through building a React application that enables the user to manage their WordPress pages.
+It guides you through building a simple React application that enables the user to manage their WordPress pages.
 The finished app will look like this:

 ![](./media/finished-app.jpg)